theimowski/master-thesis/docs/section-paradigms.md

 Many other principles and design patterns apply to object-oriented programming.
 With the SOLID acronym, Martin {{{martin2003agile}}} presents set of five principles to keep software maintainable.
 Multiple design patterns described in the famous Design Patterns book {{{gamma1994design}}} demonstrate common approaches that address cross cutting concerns in object-oriented software.
-While it is certainly a good thing that such patterns are established for software engineers to follow, majority of them tend to be quite cumbersome, hence utilizing them cause code complexity to grow exponentially.
+While it is certainly a good thing that such patterns are established for software engineers to follow, majority of them tend to be quite cumbersome, hence utilizing them cause code complexity to grow rapidly.
 Many of the standardized object-oriented patterns seem to solve problems that the programming paradigm introduced itself in the first place.

 ### Referential opacity